redtexts/texts/wlrp_1946_transitional_program.md

 class party.
 That would be four working class parties in one afternoon.

 Trotskyite: No, of course, the Democratic Party is not a working class party.
 The fact that many workers support it is not the point.
-Tho Stalinist Party pretends to be a working class party, and many workers fall for it.
+The Stalinist Party pretends to be a working class party, and many workers fall for it.